Picton Aerodrome

+History

 On 2 January 1986, seven people died when a Cessna aircraft crashed on takeoff near Picton.
+This was an engine failure in the climb after takeoff and unrelated to the Airport itself.
 In another accident on 29 January 1996, five died when a Cessna Caravan crashed on approach to Picton.
+A Coroner's inquest found that the en-route accident could have been prevented had the Caravan been able to fly IFR, as happens now.